dribnet/purvs/README.md

 april 12 - This is probably the last few tweaks I am going to do with the actual code.
 I added the ellipses behind the letters so that they don't just appear out of thin air.
 I thought about doing the same thing for 1, 2, 3 and 8 but it would be a little too difficult to do that without changing the characters them themselves and using the lines and ellipses I have available.
 I will just comment on the code before hand in and I should be ok.

 Final Notes- Did the comments quickly.
 I tried to put as much information that I understood from the past week or so that I played around with it.
 Hopefully it is informative enough/is accurate to how it actually works.
+Circles behind letters were poking out so I just changed the sie from 1 to 0 since it was annoying to look at.